yandextaxitech/binaryprefs/README.md

 `adb shell am broadcast -a com.ironz.binaryprefs.ACTION_DUMP_PREFERENCE --es "pref_name" "user_data"`

-Example for only `user_id` dump:
+Example for only `user_id` key dump:

 `adb shell am broadcast -a com.ironz.binaryprefs.ACTION_DUMP_PREFERENCE --es "pref_name" "user_data" --es "pref_key" "user_id"`

-Please note that if you create multiple instances of one preferences class (e.g. in `Activity#onCreate`) you should unregister dump (e.g. in `Activity#onDestroy`) like this:
+Please note that if you create multiple instances of one preferences (e.g. in `Activity#onCreate`) you should unregister dump (e.g. in `Activity#onDestroy`) like this: